 In 1989, the Sportsman Division commenced.
 It ran the Charlotte Motor Speedway exclusively in its first year, but started running at New Hampshire and Richmond the next year.
 1991 saw New Hampshire get switched out for Pocono, and Richmond was dropped after that season, but Charlotte continued to hold the bulk of Sportsman races.

-Sportsman cars, which were actually just old Winston Cup and Busch cars, were also notable for how much they had had their speed restricted.
+Sportsman cars, which were actually just old Winston Cup and Busch cars, some of which dated back to the 1970s, were also notable for how much they had had their speed restricted.
 For reference, pole speed at the first of the two Pocono races in 1994 was 164mph for Cup, 158 for ARCA, and 142 for the Sportsman.

 Russell Phillips was a mainstay whenever the series stopped by Charlotte.
 Usually running a white #57 car, Russell was a local driver looking to ascend the ladder.

 Russell Lee Phillips, nicknamed “Bubby” due to his stature, was born on March 6th, 1969 in Charlotte, North Carolina to Robert and Sadie Phillips as the last of their four children.
 From the get-go, Russell, who eventually settled down in Mint Hill, a suburb of Charlotte, was a fan of racing, and after running the local short tracks for a couple of years, he moved up to the NASCAR Sportsman Series in 1990.